chrisastrophoto/Nina.AstroColibri/README.md

 - Add an "AstroColibri Instruction" directly after a loop containing a "AstroColibri Trigger" and an "AstroColibri Condition".
 Specify the DSO Sequence Template in this instruction, which you have created above.
 On loading of the sequence the "Default DSO Template" specified in the plugin options will be inserted.
 You are free to overwrite the template to be loaded here.
 Once the "AstroColibri Condition" triggers, the DSO Sequence Template is appended to the current sequence after the "AstroColibri Instruction", the target is inserted into this sequence template and finally the sequence is stopped and re-launched, so that it continues with the inserted DSO Sequence Template.
+If the switch "Save automatically" is set to ON, the sequence will be saved automatically after the DSO template has been inserted and the target of the DSO template has been updated.
+In that case the original sequence is overwritten without notice!
+If no AstroColibri instruction is used or the DSO template is not found, the sequence will NOT be saved automatically.

 - We have added a "Test" switch, which simulates events detected on each exposure.
 In test mode, no internet access is required.
 Three events are simulated: a visible event, an invisible event and a never visible event.
 You can use this feature to test your sequence.
 The links in the dockable for the displayed events are all pointing to the [Astro-Colibri Web Interface](https://astro-colibri.com/)